CarlaBrtl/CarND-Advanced-Lane-Lines/README.md

 This project takes a picture, finds the lane boundaries and displays them, as well as information about the route and the position of the car relative to the lanes

+Here are the steps of the pipeline:
-* Get the calibration coefficients for the camera beeing used using a set of chessboard images
+* Get the calibration coefficients for the camera using a set of chessboard images
 * For each image we want to process:
   * Apply a distortion correction to raw images
   * Use color transform and gradients to create a new binary image that highlights the points of interest